AhmadAbuZeid1997/reading-notes/read-07.md

 &gt;/ table &lt;

 * Spanning Column
-  - To merege two sells in vertical way or more.
+  - To merge two sells in vertical way or more.
   &gt; td  colspan="2 or any number" &lt;        &gt;/ tr &lt;

-* Sppaning rows
+* Spaning rows
   - The same of spanning column but use rowspan="5 or any number"

 * For long table use